 Abstract Memory Model.
 In distributed memory-based dataflow systems, a worker's System Memory is split into two main regions: Reserved Memory for OS and other processes and Workload Memory, which in turn is split into Execution Memory and Storage Memory.
-Figure 5(A) illustrates the regions.
+Figure 4(A) illustrates the regions.
 Execution Memory is further split into User Memory and Core Memory; for typical relational/SQL workloads, the former is used for UDF execution, while the latter is used for query processing.
-Best practice guidelines recommend allotting most of System Memory to Storage Memory, while having enough Execution Memory to reduce disk spills or cache misses [5, 12, 13].
+Best practice guidelines recommend allotting most of System Memory to Storage Memory, while having enough Execution Memory to reduce disk spills or cache misses [5, 13, 14].
 OS Reserved Memory is typically a few GBs.
-For our workload, however, we need to rethink these memory apportioning guidelines due to three new issues caused by CNNs and partial CNN inference that do not arise in traditional SQL workloads.
+Our workload requires rethinking memory apportioning due to interesting new issues caused by deep CNN models, (partial) CNN inference, feature layers, and the downstream ML task.

 (1) The guideline of using most of System Memory for Storage and Execution no longer holds.
-In both Spark and Ignite, CNN inference in TF uses System Memory outside Storage and Execution regions.
-The memory footprint of deep CNNs is non-trivial, e.g., AlexNet needs 2GB.
-For parallel query execution in PD systems, each execution thread will spawn its own CNN replica, multiplying the footprint.
+In both Spark and Ignite, CNN inference in DL system (e.g., TF) uses System Memory outside Storage and Execution regions.
+If a DL model is used as the downstream ML model, it will also use memory outside of Storage and Execution regions.
+The memory footprint of DL models is non-trivial.
+For parallel query execution in PD systems, each execution thread will spawn its own DL model replica, multiplying the footprint.

-(2) Many temporary objects are created when reading serialized CNNs to initialize TF, for buffers to read inputs, and to hold CNN features created by inference.
-All of these go under User Memory.
+(2) Many temporary objects are created when reading serialized DL models to initialize the DL system, for buffers to read inputs, and to hold features created by CNN inference.
+All these go under User Memory.
 The sizes of these objects depend on the number of examples in a data partition, the CNN, and L. These sizes could vary dramatically and also be very high, e.g., layer fc6 of AlexNet has 4096 features but conv5 of ResNet has over 400,000 features!
-Such complex memory footprint calculations will be too tedious for ML users.
+Such complex memory footprint calculations will be tedious for ML users.

-(3) The downstream ML routine also copies features produced by TF into its own representations.
+(3) The downstream ML routine (e.g., MLLib) also copies features produced by CNN inference into its own representations.
 Thus, Storage Memory should accommodate such intermediate data copies.
-Finally, Core Memory must accommodate the temporary objects created for processing the join.
+Finally, Core Memory must accommodate the temporary objects created for join processing.

 Mapping to Spark's Memory Model.
 Spark allocates User, Core, and Storage Memory regions of our abstract memory model from the JVM Heap Space.
 With default configurations, Spark allocates 40% of the Heap Memory to User Memory region.
 The rest of the 60% is shared between the Storage and Core Memory regions.
 The Storage Memory-Core Memory boundary in Spark is not static.
 If needed, Core Memory automatically borrows from the Storage Memory evicting data partitions to the disk.
 Conversely, if Spark needs to load more data to memory, it borrows from Execution Memory.
 But there is a maximum threshold fraction of Storage Memory (default 50%) that is immune to eviction.
-Worker threads in Spark run in isolation with no access to shared memory.

 Mapping to Ignite's Memory Model.
 Ignite treats both User and Core Memory regions as a single unified memory region and allocates the entire JVM Heap for it.
 This region is used to store the in-memory objects generated by Ignite during query processing and UDF execution.
 Storage Memory region of Ignite is allocated outside of JVM heap in the JVM native memory space.
-Unlike Spark, Ignite's in-memory Storage Memory region has a static size and uses an LRU cache for data stored on persistent storage.
-Unlike Spark, worker threads in Ignite can have access to shared memory (we exploit this in VISTA, as explained later).
+Unlike Spark, Ignite's in-memory Storage Memory region has a static size.